 Artist and Director of Cape Farewell

 Since 2001 David Buckland has created and now directs the Cape Farewell project, bringing artists, scientists and educators together to collectively address and raise awareness about climate change.
 The artists have already been the subject of a film for The Culture Show and a BBC documentary.
-The art resulting from these fruitful journeys has been shown at the Natural History Museum, London, the Liverpool Biennial and the Sage Gateshead, Newcastle.
+The art resulting from these fruitful journeys has toured around the world with exhibitions including Carbon14, Carbon13, Carbon12 and Unfold.

 David is a designer, artist and film-maker whose lens-based works have been exhibited in numerous galleries in London, Paris and New York and collected by the National Portrait Gallery, London, the Centre Georges Pompidou, Paris, the Metropolitan Museum, New York and the Getty Collection, Los Angeles amongst others.